tanpenglab/tanpenglab.github.io/_posts/2024-08-23-received-nsfc-grant-to-study-enteric-neuro-immune-interactions.md

 ---
 layout: post
-title: 【Grant】NSFC General Program Grant Awarded for Research on A Novel Allergy-associated Muscularis Macrophage Subtype in Enteric Neuroimmune Interaction
+title: 【Grant】NSFC General Program Grant Awarded
 image:
 ---

-We are delighted to announce that our research group has secured a General Program grant from the National Natural Science Foundation of China (NSFC).
-This project centers on a newly characterized subpopulation of muscularis macrophages with microglia-like properties.
-These cells regulate enteric motor neuron plasticity and physiological activity, serving as an essential molecular bridge connecting intestinal inflammation to disrupted gastrointestinal motility.
+We are delighted to announce that our research group has secured a General Program grant from the National Natural Science Foundation of China (NSFC), 2025-2028.